This program prepares individuals for careers in the addictions field. It is designed for:

 SWC 707 Adv Field Training

-This course provides students with structured supervised learning experiences and opportunities, thereby enabling students to enhance and further integrate their practice values, knowledge, and skills in multiple settings with diverse populations.
+This course provides students with structured supervised learning experiences and opportunities, thereby enabling students to enhance and further integrate their practice values, knowledge, and skills in multiple settings with varied populations.
 Students are required to complete a 350-hour field practicum placement in a community-based agency providing substance use disorder programming and services.

 Program Cost – The cost for students in the Substance Use Disorder Counselor (SUDC) track of the of the SUDTTC Program is $3,500.
 The cost for students in the Advanced Substance Use Disorder Counselor (ASUDC) track of the of the SUDTTC Program is $5,000.

 Tuition is due at the beginning of each course, offering a convenient pay-as-you-go option.
-Textbooks are additional costs and may be included as an “Inclusive Access” fee (see below for more information).
+Textbooks are additional costs and may be included as an “Instant Access” fee (see below for more information).
 Tuition listed above subject to change without advance notice.

 We understand that you have a choice when it comes to taking professional development courses and we work hard to earn your trust with each and every class!
 By choosing the University of Utah for your certificate program, you’ll enjoy the following benefits whether you’re coming to us as someone new to the job market, a career changer, a seasoned professional or a lifelong learner.